Sahel: Sahelian kingdoms

-The Sahelian kingdoms were a series of monarchies centered in the Sahel between the 9th and 18th centuries.
-The wealth of the states, like the legendary Mali Empire at the time of Mansa Musa, came from controlling the trans-Saharan trade routes across the desert, especially with the Maghreb.
-Their power came from having large pack animals like camels and horses that were fast enough to keep a large empire under central control and were also useful in battle.
-All of these empires were quite decentralized with member cities having a great deal of autonomy.

-The larger Sahelian kingdoms emerged from 750 AD and erected several large cities in the Niger valley region, including Timbuktu, Gao and Djenné.
+The larger Sahelian kingdoms emerged from 750 AD and founded several large cities in the Niger valley region, including Timbuktu, Gao and Djenné.

-Due to the wooded areas to their south, the Sahelian states were hindered from expanding into the north Akan state of the Bonoman and Yoruba peoples, as mounted warriors were all but useless in the forests.
+The kingdom of Alodia was a Christian Nubian Kingdom in the eastern Sahel that reached its zenith from the 9th to 12th century.
+It was first mentioned in 569, its capital Soba located near modern-day Khartoum.
+Soba was described as a city of "extensive dwellings and churches full of gold and gardens".
+With the forest-savanna mosaic to their south, the Sahelian states were hindered from expanding into the north Akan state of the Bono state and Yoruba peoples, as mounted warriors were ineffective in the forests.
 In addition, the horses and camels were susceptible to the humidity and diseases of the tropics.

 Colonial period

-The Western Sahel fell to France in the late 19th century as part of French West Africa.
+The western Sahel fell to France in the late 19th century as part of French West Africa.
 Chad was added in 1900 as part of French Equatorial Africa.
 The French territories in the Sahel were decolonised in 1960.

-The Sahel's easternmost region did not fall to the European powers but to the Khedivate of Egypt when it was conquered by Muhammad Ali in the 1820s.
+Eastern Sahel did not fall to the European powers but to the Khedivate of Egypt when it was conquered by Muhammad Ali in the 1820s.
 By 1899 it came under British rule until granted independence at Egypt's behest in 1956.